6 Reasons Retirement Saving Fails (And What to Do About It)

 The above points just cover planning issues.
 Sub-par investment returns, from near-zero bank rates to meager stock gains, have added another degree of difficulty in recent years.

-Retirement saving is not a pleasant task.
-It involves a lot of detail work, not to mention the sacrifice of actually putting aside the money.
+Retirement saving involves a lot of detailed work, not to mention the act of actually putting aside the money.
 However, sooner or later, you will have to come up with a plan.
 The key is the longer before retirement you come up with that plan, the more options you’ll have for making it work.

-A: Naturally, you should start with income-producing products, since you are looking for something to supplement the annual income you will get from Social Security.
-As you start to look into the possibilities more closely, what you find should indicate whether you can afford a more diversified approach than one devoted to income production – and this process might even affect your retirement plans.
+If you are looking for something to supplement the annual income you will get from Social Security, start with income-producing investments.
+As you start to look into the possibilities more closely, what you find should indicate whether you can afford a more diversified approach than one devoted to income production.

 Choosing an investment vehicle could be an instructive exercise, not just for the present but for the future.
 Looking at how much income current yields would provide will allow you to gauge the extent to which your current 401(k) balance is sufficient to meet your income needs.

 In summary, income investments should be a central part of the answer if you are looking to supplement Social Security income.
-Just how much of your 401(k) should be devoted to income investments, and how soon you should access it, depend on the extent to which your income needs would be met by current yields.
+Just how much of your 401(k) should be devoted to income investments and how soon you should access it depends on the extent to which your income needs would be met by current yields.